semaphoreci/docs/notifications-yaml-reference_5be45bb02c7d3a31944dbc98.md

 certain keywords that allow you to include specific and dynamic information in your output.

-The list of supported keywords is the following:
+The list of supported dynamic keywords is the following:

 * pipeline.name:
 * pipeline.result: